show menu

 UNHCR-WFP Joint Analytical Framework (JAF)

-The framework aids vulnerability profiling, the targeting and prioritization of basic needs assistance (CBI, Food, NFI), livelihoods programming, and advocacy and policy work for inclusion of forcibly displaced persons into national systems.
+The framework aids vulnerability profiling, the targeting and prioritization of basic needs assistance (CBI, Food, NFI), livelihoods programming, and supports advocacy and policy work for inclusion of forcibly displaced persons in national systems.